benchopt/benchmark_lasso/README.rst

    $ pip install -U benchopt
    $ git clone https://github.com/benchopt/benchmark_lasso
+   $ cd benchmark_lasso/

-To demonstrate the use of benchopt, one can run:
+To demonstrate the use of benchopt, one can run, from the `benchmark_lasso` folder:

 .. code-block::

+   $ benchopt install . -s sklearn -s python-pgd --env
-   $ benchopt run ./benchmark_lasso --config ./benchmark_lasso/example_config.yml
+   $ benchopt run . --config example_config.yml --env

 Alternatively, one can use the command line interface to select which problems, datasets and solvers are used: